pol-valero/openrover-robotic-platform/hardware_components/README.md

 These hardware components were purchased on Aliexpress, but most of them are also available on Amazon.

-For the mechanical platform, a parts list is provided in the [original project used for the mechanical design](https://howtomechatronics.com/projects/diy-mars-perseverance-rover-replica-with-arduino/)
+For the mechanical platform, a parts list is provided in the [original project used for the mechanical design](https://howtomechatronics.com/projects/diy-mars-perseverance-rover-replica-with-arduino/).
+An [updated version of the mechanical parts list](/hardware_components/mechanical_parts_list.txt) is also provided in this ``hardware_components/`` folder.

 ### Cost
 The estimated cost of all the mechanical and hardware components is around 900€.
 This cost does not include the tools that are necessary to build the rover (e.g., soldering iron, power supply for tests).